AguaClara/aide_validation/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have checked that this issue has not already been reported.

-- [ ] I have confirmed this bug exists on the latest version of microscope_automation.
+- [ ] I have confirmed this bug exists on the latest version of aide_validation.

 ---